uroflavin/roadmap/README.md

     - SHOULD
     - MAY
 - *date*: The deliverable should, must or may be available by this date at the latest
-- *release*: The deliverable should, must or may be part of this release
+- *release*: The deliverable should, must or may be part of this release; to reference one release from *releases* use *release.tag* as reference
 - *reference*: additional information about this deliverable

 #### reference